zeineb23/BingoGame-Multiclient/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `projet-Middleware-RMI` or `projet-Middleware-RPC` folder depending on the middleware implementation you want to use.
-3. Follow the instructions in the respective README files to set up and run the game.
+3. Follow the instructions to run the game.

+## *Running order*
+To run the Bingo Multiclient Game, follow this order:

+1. Bingo Server: The server application starts first to listen for incoming client connections and provide the necessary services or resources.
+2. Gateway Server: The gateway, which acts as an intermediary between clients and the server, is started next.
+It manages client connections and facilitates communication between clients and the server.
+3. Bingo Client: Launch one or more Bingo Clients to connect to the server and participate in the game.

 ## Usage

 To play the Bingo Multiclient Game:

 1. Ensure the server is running.
-2. Run the client application on each player's machine.
+2. Run the client application for each player.
 3. Follow the prompts to participate in the game.
 4. Enjoy the Bingo gaming experience with friends and family!